 Thanks to some creative, aggressive promotion, the small venue was overwhelmed by the 80 paying punks who came to see THE UNDEAD…and what they witnessed that Friday night was the birth of the New York Hardcore Punk scene!
 In time, the NYHC Scene had grown…festered…into what is now the EAST VILLAGE…recognized as one of the leading tourist destinations in the world.

 THE UNDEAD was the first band out of the NYHC scene to ink a recording contract with a prominent label…STIFF RECORDS…the seminal British punk record label that had launched the careers of THE DAMNED, MOTORHEAD, THE GO-GOs, ELVIS COSTELLO, and numerous legendary punk acts.
-Getting the label’s attention, in true Bobby Steele style, began by crashing a party at STIFF’S new Soho offices, and graffiti-ing every inch of available wall space.
+Getting the label’s attention, in true Undead style, began by the band crashing a party at STIFF’S new Soho offices, and graffiti-ing every inch of available wall space.
 The result was that STIFF representatives went to see THE UNDEAD, opening for THE MISFITS at the RITZ on December 17, 1981…and immediately arranged to meet with the band and discuss a contract.

 The Indie Revolution